St Stephen and All Martyrs' Church, Lever Bridge: Context and assessment

-Although terracotta was to become a frequently used building material, particularly in the industrial North of England, it was rarely used for churches.
-The only churches to be built with this material were the three designed by Sharpe, the others being Holy Trinity, Rusholme, and St Paul's, Scotforth.
+Although terracotta later became a frequently used building material, particularly in the industrial North of England, it was rarely used in the construction of churches.
+The only churches built with this material were the three designed by Sharpe, namely Holy Trinity, Rusholme, and St Paul's, Scotforth.
 Its use in St Stephen's has been described as "part experiment, part advertisement".
-Critical reaction at the time it was built varied from the Illustrated London News, who called it a "truly elegant structure", and the Ecclesiologist, who considered its decoration to be "pretense and affected".
-Today the Buildings of England series states that "the interior is exceptionally pretty", and National Heritage List for England, referring to the terracotta, states it is "a remarkable demonstration of the capabilities of the material".
+Contemporary critical reaction varied: the Illustrated London News called it a "truly elegant structure", while the Ecclesiologist dismissed its decoration as "pretense and affected".
+Today, the Buildings of England series notes that "the interior is exceptionally pretty", and the National Heritage List for England describes the terracotta as "a remarkable demonstration of the capabilities of the material".